 Multi-channel · Persistent History

-Threaded Messages · New-Scan
+Threaded Messages · New-Scan · Internet Email

 Multi-conference forum system with hierarchical organization — conferences contain subforums, each with their own access levels.
 Per-user read pointers track new messages since your last visit.
 Keyword search across message subjects and bodies.

 Private email between users with quoted replies, unread indicators, and per-side deletion.
 At logon, new message scanning shows exactly what's waiting for you.
+Hermes Terminal provides a native mail UI with HTML rendering, attachments, and folder management alongside the classic terminal interface.

 Hermes Terminal — reading forum messages in the terminal